 1 that the use of these bands by the mobile service will be for the implementation of WAS, including RLANs;

 2 that in the band 5 150-5 250 MHz, stations in the mobile service shall be restricted to a maximum mean e.i.r.p.1 of 1.0 W and a power spectral density (PSD) of 17 dBm/MHz with an allowance for a 6 dBi antenna gain (i.e. a total 36 dBm EIRP).
 Also, the outdoor operation of stations in the mobile service with antenna elevation angles in excess of 30 degrees from the horizon shall not exceed 125 mW e.i.r.p.
+[Furthermore, all WAS/RLAN station unwanted emissions outside this band shall not exceed an e.i.r.p. of −27 dBm/MHz];

+[Japan’s note: Regarding the limitation of unwanted emissions with the proposed e.i.r.p. density threshold of -27 dBm/MHz, it is necessary to consider whether the threshold should be included in the revision of Resolution 229 (Rev. WRC-12) and to evaluate the value of the threshold if necessary.
+Regarding the elevation angle mask, it may be preferred to be the same as defined for the 5 250-5 350 MHz band in Resolution 229 (Rev. WRC-12) since the 5 150-5 250 MHz and the 5 250-5 350 MHz bands may be used at the same time when a transmission with a bandwidth of 160 MHz is allowed, and the consistent conditions on e.i.r.p. and antennas may be preferred.
+In addition, this elevation angle mask may reduce interference to ARNS systems.]

+[USA: Changes to above paragraph are shown below to address Japan’s note.]

-Furthermore, all WAS/RLAN station unwanted emissions outside this band shall not exceed an e.i.r.p. of −27 dBm/MHz;that in the band 5 150-5 250 MHz, stations in the mobile service shall be restricted to a maximum mean e.i.r.p.1 of 1.0 W and a power spectral density (PSD) of 17 dBm/MHz with an allowance for a 6 dBi antenna gain (i.e. a total 36 dBm EIRP).
+2 that in the band 5 150-5 250 MHz, stations in the mobile service shall be restricted to a maximum mean e.i.r.p.1 of 1.0 W and a power spectral density (PSD) of 17 dBm/MHz with an allowance for a 6 dBi antenna gain (i.e. a total 36 dBm EIRP).
 Also, the outdoor operation of stations in the mobile service with antenna elevation angles in excess of 30 degrees from the horizon shall not exceed 125 mW e.i.r.p.
-[Furthermore, all WAS/RLAN station unwanted emissions outside this band shall not exceed an e.i.r.p. of −27 dBm/MHz]; 3 that in the band 5 250-5 350 MHz, stations in the mobile service shall be limited to a maximum mean e.i.r.p. of 200 mW and a maximum mean e.i.r.p. density of 10 mW/MHz in any 1 MHz band.
+Furthermore, for WAS/RLAN transmitters operating in the 5 150-5 250 MHz band, all unwanted emissions outside of the 5 150-5 350 MHz band shall not exceed an e.i.r.p. of −27 dBm/MHz; 3 that in the band 5 250-5 350 MHz, stations in the mobile service shall be limited to a maximum mean e.i.r.p. of 200 mW and a maximum mean e.i.r.p. density of 10 mW/MHz in any 1 MHz band.
 Administrations are requested to take appropriate measures that will result in the predominant number of stations in the mobile service being operated in an indoor environment.
 Furthermore, stations in the mobile service that are permitted to be used either indoors or outdoors may operate up to a maximum mean e.i.r.p. of 1 W and a maximum mean e.i.r.p. density of 50 mW/MHz in any 1 MHz band, and, when operating above a mean e.i.r.p. of 200 mW, these stations shall comply with the following e.i.r.p. elevation angle mask where is the angle above the local horizontal plane (of the Earth):

 −13 dB(W/MHz) for 0° ≤ < 8